Eustachekamala/Eustachekamala/README.md

 ---

-### 🚀 What I Build
-I create scalable full-stack apps with **React**, **Node.js**, and **Django**, delivering clean code that powers real-world solutions.

 ### 🔄 Open-Source Vibes
-I’m all about teamwork—contributing to open-source projects and collaborating with devs to build better tools and share ideas.
+I’m all about teamwork.
+I contribute to open-source projects, collaborate with developers to build better tools, and share ideas.

 ### 🌟 Exploring Next
 - **Web3 & Blockchain** basics